-In order to build an email list, you need an email marketing tool to collect addresses and send messages to your subscribers.
+In order to build an email list, you need an email marketing tool to collect and find addresses and send messages to your subscribers.
 There are lots of options out there.
 Most of them are perfectly fine for your needs, but here are our favorites:

 If you are new to email marketing, pretty much any email service provider will offer the features you need to start sending messages to your subscribers.
 Whichever platform you choose, make sure they offer sign up forms that you can embed throughout your website, a segmentation feature so you can send personalized content to your list, automations so you can create drip sequences, and analytics so you can measure the performance of your campaigns.

 Try Castos for free for 14 days.
 See how it helps you create great content and connect with your listeners.